Apple Vs. Pc - What's the Difference?

 So, then, if the hardware is virtually the same and the software operates no better than a Windows machine does then the difference must be in the service right?
 Perhaps Macs have better warranties?

-Not really, I can go to a Acer website and download whatever driver I need for whatever ACER machine I happen to own, even old ones.
+Not really, I can go to any PC website and download whatever driver I need for whatever machine I happen to own, even old ones.
 I can review service manuals, join technical chat forums and ask questions and get answers directly relating to my machine and it's inner workings.
-I can do this also at Toshiba and HP and even at Dell to a limited extent.
+I can do this at virtually any PC manufacturer's website.

-Not at an apple site - In order to get detailed technical information about the computer I paid for and own I must be a certified apple technician and must have a log in name and password to access even the most basic of technical information about my piece of hardware that was purchased and is MINE!
+Not at an apple site - In order to get detailed technical information about the computer I paid for and own I must be a certified apple technician and must have a log in name and password to access even the most basic of technical information about my hardware.

-So, in conclusion, there is no longer any real difference between MAC and PC except for the price tag which is massively outrageous as far as the MACs are concerned.
+So, in conclusion, there is no longer any real difference between Apple and PC except for the price tag which is massively outrageous as far as the Apple is concerned.

 - Mac vs. PC vs. Linux - SouthPark Style